TheDustMan/DustStructures/README.md

 # DustStructures

-I need a place to practive data structures, so here it is
+I need a place to practice data structures, so here it is

 ## Prerequisites